WISDEM/WOMBAT/docs/source/examples/metrics_demonstration.md

 - `emissions_factors`: Dictionary of servicing equipment names and the emissions per hour of the following activities: `transit`, `maneuvering`, `idle at site`, and `idle at port`, where port is stand-in for wherever the servicing equipment might be based when not at site.
 - `maneuvering_factor`: The proportion of transit time that can generally be associated with positioning servicing, by default 10%.
+- `port_engine_on_factor`: The proportion of the idling at port time where the engine is running and producing emissions, by default 25%.

 ```{code-cell} ipython3
 # Create the emissions factors, in tons per hour